Contemporary Craft at the Renwick Gallery

 Some artworks, like masks and protest banners, serve the immediate needs of the present.
 Others cast new light on the past, sharing previously untold stories and reframing histories.
 Many artworks inspire a responsibility to the future, showing how craft can restore relationships to the environment and build coalitions across differences.
 Every object offers the presence of the artist, revealing the radical and tender possibilities of the hand to craft a better world.

-Many of the works currently on view were featured in the anniversary exhibition This Present Moment: Crafting a Better World.
-A dedicated gallery features the recent gift from Judith Chernoff and Jeffrey Bernstein of 43 works from their collection of sculptural wood art.
+Many of the objects currently on view were featured in the anniversary exhibition This Present Moment: Crafting a Better World

 Visiting Information